 It was new, certainly not from one of the kids I knew at school.
 The deep, velvet sound was reassuring and mysterious.

 “Leave her alone,” the boy repeated.

-I looked up at him to find his face as unrecognizable as his voice.
+His face as unrecognizable as his voice.
 His blonde hair bounced gently off of the light, and he had a strong jaw, like he could keep defending me all day.
-Tears streaked my face and water dripped down my cheeks.
+The water dumped on me dripped down my cheeks from the top of my head onto my gray jacket.
 My rescuer smiled at me.

 “You can’t do anything about it,” one argued from the crowd of students.

 “Still, you can’t judge her based on her family,” my rescuer returned.